jmsulliv/Optical-Prediction-Neural-Network/README.md

 These condition values can be used to denormalize their respective neuron groupings following the linear equation: Z = Z_norm* (max_cond - min_cond) + min_cond

+### .mat File for Predicting Optical Properties for Materials not Included in the Training Dataset
 An additional .mat file is included that is automatically run in the Neural Network file and database which follows the format "Normalized Unseen Data - 20210426.mat".
 This dataset includes simulations for materials not included in the training dataset (ARInput/AROutput).
 This data has the standard 304 Input/200 Output format and is normalized using the condition factors in AR_LinN_100.

 The matrices contained in this .mat file are:  <br />